PelionIoT/nanostack-border-router/README.md

 # Nanostack Border Router
 Nanostack Border Router is a yotta module that provides the 6LoWPAN mesh network (1 RF interface) and backhaul network (1 backhaul interface) connectivity.
 It is a building block for 3rd party border router applications that implement their own backhaul driver or use some 3rd party driver.

-For an example of an application using the Nanostack Border Router module, see [FRDM-K64F Border Router](https://github.com/ARMmbed/k64f-border-router).
+For an example of an application using the Nanostack Border Router module, see [FRDM-K64F border router](https://github.com/ARMmbed/k64f-border-router).

 #### Configuring Nanostack Border Router
 Applications using the Nanostack Border Router should use a `config.json` file for configuration.
 The file should contain a   *border-router* section under which the Nanostack Border Router specific configuration options are defined.
 The complete list of all configuration options can be found in the [config.json.example](config.json.example) file.